Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 There might be use-cases where users would like to incorporate the Kubernetes upgrade resources to their own third-party GitOps workflow (e.g. Flux).

-To get the upgrade resources that you need, first determine the he Edge release tag of the suse-edge/fleet-examples repository that you would like to use.
+To get the upgrade resources that you need, first determine the Edge release tag of the suse-edge/fleet-examples repository that you would like to use.

 After that, the resources can be found at: